Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 Swarovski-Specific Care

-Crystal Chip Risk: Swarovski crystals are durable but vulnerable to chips from impact.
-Avoid dropping or knocking against hard surfaces—treat crystals like fine glassware.
+Swarovski crystals are durable but vulnerable to chips from impact.
+Avoid dropping or knocking against hard surfaces — treat crystals like fine glassware.

-Rhodium Plating Maintenance: Metal components feature rhodium plating for tarnish resistance.
-Wipe with a soft cloth after each wear to maintain brilliance.
-High-friction pieces (rings, bracelets) show plating wear sooner than low-friction pieces (earrings, necklaces).
+Metal components feature rhodium plating for tarnish resistance.
+Wipe with a soft cloth after each wear.
+High-friction pieces (rings, bracelets) show plating wear sooner than earrings or necklaces.

 For comprehensive jewellery care guidance, see our Jewellery Care Guide.

-At OD's Jewellers: We handle all warranty claims if purchased from our store and coordinate with Swarovski for assessment and resolution.
+• At OD's: We handle all warranty claims if purchased from our store and coordinate with Swarovski for assessment and resolution

 Is Swarovski real diamond?